-Take a walk on the wild side in Singapore and you will find that one of the most adaptable immigrant wildlife species have made the waterway systems of Singapore their home, and boomed in numbers over the years.
-The first ever otter sighting recorded in Singapore actually dates back to 1938, on Lazarus Island, and resurfaced again in the 1970s.
+Take a walk on the wild side in Singapore, and you will find that one of the most adaptable immigrant wildlife species has made the island’s waterway systems its home, booming in number over the years.
+The first ever recorded otter sighting in Singapore actually dates back to 1938, on Lazarus Island, with the next sighting of otters recorded in the 1970s.

-There are four species of river otters in Asia.
-The smooth-coated otter, the small-clawed otter, the hairy-nosed otter, and the Eurasian otter.
-There is scant information on the sea otter, which can only be found in the coastal waters of northern Japan.
+There are four species of river otters in Asia: the smooth-coated otter, small-clawed otter, hairy-nosed otter, and Eurasian otter.
+There is scant information on the sea otter, which is only found in the coastal waters of northern Japan.

-There are currently an estimated 10 families of otters in Singapore that comprises about 70 otters in total.
-Surprisingly, these intelligent otters are able to climb out of drains and travel across large patches of land to get to other waterways.
-Most of the areas where they have been sighted are not typical otter habitats, and are considered wilder habitats in nature.
-But the otters of Singapore have proven flexible in being able to adapt quickly to an urbanised landscape and had to cope with needing very little space for drying off their fur.
+There are currently an estimated 10 families of otters in Singapore, numbering around 70 otters in total.
+These otters are surprisingly intelligent, able to climb out of drains and travel across large patches of land to get to other waterways.
+Most have not been sighted in typical otter habitats—often the wilder plots of nature in the country.
+The otters of Singapore have proven flexible in adapting quickly to an urbanised landscape, having had to cope with very little space to dry off their fur.

-Otters eat about 15 to 25 percent of their body weight a day.
-The smooth coated otters are not fussy eaters and tend to eat whatever is available wherever they are.
-Their diet usually reflects the diversity of species of fish in the waters they are in, and the absence of predators.
-This means that Singapore’s waterways do have marine life that the otters can comfortably survive on feeding from.
+Otters eat about 15 to 25 percent of their body weight each day.
+Smooth-coated otters are not fussy eaters, and they tend to eat whatever is available where they are.
+Their diet usually reflects the diversity of fish species in the waters they inhabit, as well as the absence of predators.
+Singapore’s waterways today have enough marine life that otters can comfortably survive in them.

 Conflicts and problems with humans

-On Sentosa island off Singapore’s southern coast, In Sentosa Cove, a luxury district in an island off Singapore’s southern coast, residents have found the otters to be a problem as they walk into their private but open ponds and feed on the expensive pet fish such as tilapia and koi.
-Residents have erected fences to keep them out, but nature conservationists have said that would not be sufficient or effective in stopping the otters who have intelligently adapted to surviving the urban environment, given that the fences were not deployed adequately or appropriately.
+In Sentosa Cove, a luxury district in an island off Singapore’s southern coast, residents have found the otters a problem.
+The animals enter their private but open ponds and feed on the expensive pet fish within, such as tilapia and koi.
+Residents have erected fences to keep them out, but nature conservationists note that these fences, deployed neither adequately or appropriately, have been effective at stopping otters adapted to surviving in the urban environment.

 Growing otter pet trade in Southeast Asia

-Given the cuteness factor of the wild otters that has led to avid otter watching in Singapore, the small-clawed otters that are smaller in size, have also been highly trafficked in Southeast Asia according to a Traffic report.
-Being highly social creatures that move around in herds, this does not bode well for the otters being sold as pets individually.
+The cuteness of wild otters has led to a spate of avid otter watching in Singapore.
+However, the adorable small-clawed otters, smaller in size than their smooth-coated counterparts, have also been highly trafficked in Southeast Asia, according to a report by wildlife conservation organisation Traffic.
+Highly social creatures that move around in herds, otters do not take well to being sold as pets and kept individually.

-In July 2016, the 13th International Otter Symposium was held in Singapore for the first time and an Otter Working Group in Singapore was set up, comprising of researchers, conservationists, scientists, and wildlife officers, and government institutions.
-It was set up in a bid to promote awareness and public education for protection of the now native otters, as well as to mitigate possible increasing human–animal conflict.
+In July 2016, the 13th International Otter Symposium was held in Singapore for the first time.
+An Otter Working Group was set up in Singapore, comprising researchers, conservationists, scientists, wildlife officers, and government institutions.
+The group was created in a bid to promote awareness and public education to protect of the now-native otters, as well as to mitigate potential increases in human–animal conflict.

-Encouraging good wildlife ethics and public involvement in research and monitoring of the species would be beneficial to developing ongoing conservation management of otters in Singapore.
-The rise of citizen science has also allowed the provision of an even wider pool of data on otter observations and documentation of species behaviour with groups like the Otter Working Group that actively helps in the management and rescue of otters.
+Encouraging good wildlife ethics, along with public involvement in research and monitoring of the species, helps the ongoing conservation and management of otters in Singapore.
+The rise of citizen science has also created an even wider pool of data on otter observations and documentation of species behaviour, with groups like the Otter Working Group actively helping in the management and rescue of otters.

-Academics like assistant professor Philip Johns of Yale–NUS College (Life Sciences Department) in Singapore, are also looking to encourage citizen science, by working on building a mobile app that allows anyone to be able to upload good quality videos of the otters from their mobile phones easily.
-This allows for monitoring otter behaviours for scientific purposes, and to encourage citizens to be more invested in the Singapore’s wildlife of Singapore, as well as possibly to impact environmental policies.
+Academics like assistant professor Philip Johns of Yale–NUS College’s Life Sciences Department are also looking to encourage citizen science by building a mobile app that allows anyone to easily upload high quality videos of the otters from their mobile phones.
+This lets citizens help scientific researchers monitor otter behaviours, encouraging citizens to become more invested in Singapore’s wildlife and, hopefully, learn more about the country’s environmental policies.

-*Special thanks to the community of avid otter watchers of Singapore who have been so helpful in providing us photos, information and datasets on the beloved otters for this story.
+*Special thanks to the community of avid otter watchers of Singapore, which has been so helpful in providing us photos, information, and datasets for this story on their beloved otters.